juhp/stack-all/README.md

 ### Running other stack commands
 By default `stack-all` just runs the stack `build` command over lts versions.

-You can also specify the stack command to run and its options on the commandline: eg
+You can also specify a stack command to run with options on the commandline: eg
 ```
 $ stack-all test --no-rerun-tests